linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 FromLineOverride=YES
 ```

-Make the file readable only by the user:
+Set the file permissions to be readable only by the user:

 ```bash
 chmod 600 /etc/ssmtp/ssmtp.conf